-If you are an annual filer, Forms OR-STT-A and OR-STT-2 are due by January 31.
+If you are an annual filer, the annual forms are due by January 31.

-Failing to file and pay the Oregon transit tax can result in hefty penalties and interest.
+Failing to file and pay the statewide transit tax can result in hefty penalties and interest.
 You may also owe $250 per employee, up to $25,000 per tax period.

 In addition to the statewide Oregon transit tax, some employers must also handle local transit taxes.
 The following districts have a local transit tax: